Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Experiments and Results

 \subsubsection{90-10 Models}

-Since there are a total of 23 experiments among 21 different subjects in the dataset, two subjects (avoiding those who had more than one experiment) corresponding to $\sim$10\% of the total are reserved for the evaluation of the model.
-Subsequently, 21 experiments from a total of 19 subjects are used for training the model.
+Since there are a total of 23 experiments over 21 different subjects in the dataset, two subjects (avoiding those who had more than one experiment) corresponding to $\sim$10\% of the total are reserved for the evaluation of the model.
+Subsequently, 21 experiments from a total of 19 subjects are used for training the model\addtxt{s}.

 As presented in \tablename~\ref{tab:9010-regression}, SVM offers the worst performance of the three combinations studied.
-After that, kNN presents better results using PSD, followed by RF using PSD and EOG data as the most promising combination.
+After that, kNN using PSD presents the best results, followed by RF using PSD and EOG data as the most promising combination.{RF using PSD and EOG data is the most promising combination, followed by kNN using PSD.
+Finally, SVM offers the worst performance of the three combinations studied.}

 Relative to the 90-10 classification models (see \tablename~\ref{tab:9010-classification}), it is important to note that, in this case, kNN with PSD as features performs slightly better than RF with PSD.
-On the other hand, SVM together with PSD offers results almost similar to the last two combinations mentioned, but always a step below.
+On the other hand{In contrast}, SVM together with PSD offers results almost similar to the last two combinations mentioned, but always slightly worse.